 In consultation with Human Resources that require financial/credit testing as job related and a business necessity.

-New faculty and graduate assistants will now require background checks in part because of their direct involvement with students both inside and outside of the classroom, sometimes in positions of authority.
+Faculty and graduate assistants will now require background checks in part because of their direct involvement with students both inside and outside of the classroom, sometimes in positions of authority.
 Note that sometimes graduate assistants may move in and out of roles that entail student contact without going through formal hiring processes.

 The expenses for background checks and substance abuse testing will be budgeted centrally and vendor payments will be managed by Human Resources.